angular/angular/aio/content/guide/providers.md

 ## Providing a service

-If you already have a CLI generated app, create a service using the following CLI command in the root project directory.
+If you already have an app that was created with the [Angular CLI](cli), you can create a service using the [`ng generate`](cli/generate) CLI command in the root project directory.
 Replace _User_ with the name of your service.

 ```sh
 ng generate service User